To configure your LDAP connections, provide an array with key-value pairs to set various parameters.

 A 'Distinguished Name' is a string based identifier in LDAP that is used to indicate hierarchy.
 Each object in your domain is assigned one.

 The above can be broken into the following 'Relative Distinguished Names' (RDN for short):

 ||The object resides in the 'Domain'

 A 'Base Distinguished Name' is the distinguished name that you would like to be used as the root of all searches and object creations using LdapRecord.

 An example base DN would be

-If one is not defined, you will not retrieve any search results.
+If you do not define a base DN, you will not retrieve any search results from queries.